 Available in: Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas

-Regions Bank offers three lines of credit, both secured and unsecured, but its unsecured Preferred Line of Credit is the most popular.
-You must have an established deposit account with the bank in order to apply, but that prior relationship can get you between 0.25% and 0.5% in interest rate discounts on your credit line.
+Regions Bank offers three lines of credit, both secured and unsecured, but its unsecured Preferred line of credit is the most popular.
+To apply, you must have an established deposit account with the bank, but that prior relationship can get you between 0.25% and 0.5% in interest rate discounts.

-You can access your funds through online banking transfers, over the phone, or in person using checks from your account, but this account doesn't come with a debit card like many of its competitors.
-There are no limits on how you can use the funds from your credit line.
+You can access your funds through online banking transfers, over the phone or in person using checks from your account.
+However, this account doesn't come with a debit card, and it charges an annual fee of $50.

 Pros